Minha Mãe é uma Peça 2

 Minha Mãe é uma Peça 2 (My Mother Is a Character 2) is a 2016 Brazilian comedy film written and starred by Paulo Gustavo, based on his play of the same name.
 It is a sequel to the 2013 film Minha Mãe é uma Peça and was produced by Downtown Filmes and Globo Filmes in association with Paramount and Universal Pictures.
 It was released in Brazil on December 22, 2016, by Migdal and Paris Films.

 After its release, the film received mixed to positive reviews, with some critics praising its balance between humor and drama while others criticized the plot for repeating the same formula and not showing evolution from the first film.
-A sequel, Minha Mãe é uma Peça 3, was released on December 26, 2019.
+A sequel, My Mom Is a Character 3, was released on December 26, 2019.

 Plot

 Dona Hermínia is now a rich and successful talk show host.
 However, the overprotective mother will have to deal with empty nest syndrome, as Juliano and Marcelina decide to move to São Paulo to live their adult lives.
 Hermínia struggles to accept the fact that her children are moving away.
 To balance, Garib, the eldest sibling, arrives with his son, who keeps Mrs. Hermínia busy for a while.
 She also receives a long visit from her obnoxious older sister Lucia Helena, the black sheep of the family, who has lived in New York for years.

 Meanwhile, Juliano starts to think he's actually bisexual instead of gay.
 Hermínia is also worried about beloved Aunt Zélia, who is now dealing with Alzheimer's disease.
 The main message of the film is about the feeling of loneliness when your loved ones are not around.